 For anyone interested, Machete is free if your monthly sales are under $300, then increases to $10/month for sales up to $1,000.
 Also, the first month is free, which means you can safely try it out and see if it works for you.

-Bid+ is a new setting offered by Amazon.
+On September 8th, I combined Machete with Bid+, a new setting offered by Amazon.
 Found under the Campaign Settings tab, it lets you increase your initial bid by up to 50% if that will land your Ad at the top of the Search Results page: